arpanmukherjee/Autoencoder-using-PyTorch/README.md

 	<code>Fig 3: Decoded images from the network</code>
 </p>

-As you can see, even though there are some differences, but you can easily identify both the images are same.
+As you can see, even though there are some differences, but you can easily identify both the images are the same.